HelopilotR/HelopilotR/README.md

 - 👋 Hi, I’m @HelopilotR
-- 👀 I’m interested in Choppers
+- 👀 I’m interested in Helicopters
-- 🌱 I’m currently learning to fly
+- 🌱 I’m currently learning to fly aka I'm new
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on a fun project
-- 📫 How to reach me - no
+- 📫 How to reach me - Not at the moment

 <!---
 HelopilotR/HelopilotR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.